What are the Two Types of Insomnia?

 It is not recommended to treat chronic insomnia with over the counter pills, such as melatonin, because they may have undesired side effects and lose their effectiveness over time.

-If you live in Alaska and are worried that you are struggling with insomnia, please contact one of our sleep specialists - start by taking this free online sleep test.
+If you live in Alaska and are worried that you are struggling with insomnia, please contact one of our sleep specialists by clicking the orange button below to take a free online sleep test.